systemd/erlang-sd_notify/README.md

 On openSUSE/SLES distributions

-you can install the package using the openSUSE [repositories](https://build.opensuse.org/repositories/network:messaging:amqp/erlang-sd_notify)
+You can install the package using the openSUSE [repositories](https://build.opensuse.org/repositories/network:messaging:amqp/erlang-sd_notify)

 for example for Leap15:
 ```bash